ma16/rpio/cc/Console/Device/Mcp3008/README.md

 success: 100000
 4.03e+04/s
 ```
-This permits sampling at about 40 kHz with monitoring and at about 53 kHz w/o monitoring.
+This permits sampling at about 40k/s with monitoring enabled and at about 53k/s w/o monitoring.

 We might try to increase the clock speed beyond the specified limits until we get errors:
 ```